1. Pilots on Coumadin (Anticoagulation therapy)

 Since Requip (ropinirole), which is used in the treatment of Parkinson’s disease, carries the same warning as Mirapex (pramipexole), the FAA does not allow it in airmen.
 These medications have been associated with the sudden falling asleep of individuals.
 This falling asleep has occurred up to 1 year after the initiation of therapy, many times without warning.
 The events have occurred while operating a motor vehicle.
-I recently performed a literature search because some of our AMEs said that if the dose is reduced, this side effect would not occur.
-However, I could find no studies or literature to support this claim.

 12. Provigil (modafinil) no longer allowed

 Provigil (modafinil), a wakefulness-promoting agent that is utilized in excessive daytime somnolence, is not allowed in aviation duties.

 At the recent aviation medical examiner seminar an AME raised a common concern that the FAA needs to advise AME’s more frequently about FAA policy changes: “Let us know about recent regulatory changes, e.g., the prior use of Ritalin-like drugs under [question] 18m and psycho tests now needed”

 The following details the way the Aerospace Medical Certification Division typically handles ADD cases.